mfkiwl/rk-open-docs/Dept3/Linux/Socs/RK3399PRO/RK3399Pro_Linux_SDK_Release/Rockchip_RK3399Pro_Linux_SDK_Release_V1.4.0_20201010_EN.md

   --apt-secure false \
 ```

-If the package cannot be downloaded for other network reasons, a pre-compiled package is shared in [Baidu Cloud Network Disk](https://eyun.baidu.com/s/3nxdWke1), put it in the current directory, and then do the next step directly.
+If the package cannot be downloaded for other network reasons, a pre-build package is shared in [Baidu Cloud Network Disk](<<https://eyun.baidu.com/s/3bqwrvo7>), put it in the current directory, and then do the next step directly.

 **(2) Building rk-debian rootfs**